 1.1.
-This report invites members of the Audit Committee to consider the attached draft Annual Governance Statement (AGS) for the County Council.
+This report invites members of the Audit Committee to consider the attached draft Annual Governance Statement (AGS) 2019/20 for the County Council.

-Subject to members' comments, this will then be signed by the Leader of the Council and the Chief Executive, and the Statement will form part of the final 2018/19 Statement of Accounts.
-(Note that due to the timing of the Audit Committee meeting, as has been the case in some years in the past, the draft unsigned version of the AGS has been attached to the Statement of Accounts submitted to the external auditor on 31 May 2019.
-The auditors will be up-dated on any amendments made between then and the final signing of the AGS by 31 July 2019).
+Subject to members' comments, this will then be signed by the Leader of the Council and the Chief Executive, and the Statement will form part of the final 2019/20 Statement of Accounts.
+(Note that due to the timing of the Audit Committee meeting, as has been the case in some years in the past, the draft unsigned version of the AGS has been attached to the Statement of Accounts submitted to the external auditor.
+The auditors will be up-dated on any amendments made between then and the final signing of the AGS by 30 August 2020).